gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

 .. container:: justify

     Let us observe the potential energy.
-Let us also observe the temperature, and the pressure of the system.
+Let us also observe the temperature and the pressure of the system.
 Run the *gmx energy* command 3 times, and select successively *potential*, *temperature*, and *pressure*: